crossplane-contrib/provider-upjet-aws/provider-aws/docs/Quickstart.md

     Source:       Secret
 ```

-**Note:** the `ProviderConfig` install fails and Kubernetes returns an error if the `Provider` isn't installed, for example, due to invalid credentials provided via `packagePullSecrets`.
+**Note:** the `ProviderConfig` install fails and Kubernetes returns an error if the `Provider` isn't installed, for example, due to incorrect credentials provided via `packagePullSecrets`.

 ```shell
 $ kubectl apply -f providerconfig.yml